Thomasvidalenc/DMML2022_IWC/README.md

 #### Plan :

 To build our model for this project, we decided to do it in 3 parts:
+At the beggining of our project we decided

 - Work in the dataset without using any data cleaning
 - Work in the dataset with cleaning